“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 Or maybe you loved a certain class in elementary school that you couldn't necessarily apply to a career.

-Think back to what you had a passion for before adult life got in the way, and find a way to tie your current life back to those original interests.
+Think back to what you were passionate about before adult life got in the way, and find a way to connect your current life to those original interests.

 The video below shows Kimiko Nashimoto, a 90-year-old Japanese woman who made photography her life’s purpose.

 She is an inspiration for many in her community.
-She has done exhibits of her photos in galleries, and has over 100,000 followers on her Instagram account.
-This woman is proof that having a purpose in life can help a person live a long and happy life.
+She has done exhibits of her photos in galleries and has over 100,000 followers on her Instagram account.
+This woman proves that having a purpose in life can help a person live a long and happy life.

 Final Thoughts on Discovering What is Your Why?

-Finding your “why” is important not only for success in your professional and personal life, but also for your well-being and longevity.
+Finding your “why” is important for success in your professional and personal life, as well as for your well-being and longevity.

-Hopefully, the tips presented above on discovering your “why” can help you identify your own purpose and implement it in all areas of your life.
-To make this process a little bit easier, use one of these “Find You Why” worksheets.
+Hopefully, the tips presented above on discovering your “why” can help you identify your purpose and implement it in all areas of your life.
+Use one of these “Find You Why” worksheets to make this process a little bit easier.

-You need to look within, discover the things that you are passionate about, and pursue them—regardless of other people’s doubts or the setbacks you’ll meet.
-Your own purpose will point the way to your success.
+You must look within, discover the things you are passionate about, and pursue them—regardless of other people’s doubts or the setbacks you’ll meet.
+Your purpose will point the way to your success.

 And if you're looking for resources to help you find your purpose, be sure to read these blog posts: